magneticmg/MyList/README.md

+This little project was a demo that I was asked to do for a Job interview of sorts.
+Its a standalone application built on the Joomla!
+12.1 Application platform.
+It was a good exercise, because through doing it I disovered Joomla!'s newish RESTful implementation.

 Usage

 Each request must have ?p=demo&a=demo attached to the request. a is the username and p is the password.
 Same for the REST part